 Bent Ronnestad 17:41

-Yeah, that’s actually the big challenge.
-Because I think these days, there are no convincing evidence that if we train at a high percentage, you’ll be able to max if you train the view to max intensity, we then get superior training adaptations.
-Because there seems to be a lot of studies actually investigating this.
-And of course, it’s very demanding doing these kinds of studies because then you need to collect a view to from every session for an extended period of time to actually look if how important is this time with Hi Bo to.
+Yeah, that’s actually the big challenge because I think these days, there are no convincing evidence that if we train at a high percentage, you’ll be able to reach VO2 Max.
+If you train the VO2 Max intensity, we then get superior training adaptations because there seems to be a lack of studies actually investigating this and of course, it’s very demanding doing these kinds of studies because then you need to collect a VO2 from every session for an extended period of time to actually look if how important is this time with high VO2.
 So it’s based on assumptions.
-That being said, we have me and a lot of very good students performed a nine week intervention where we measured the viewer to during two to three interval sessions per week.
+That being said, we have me and a lot of very good students performed a nine week intervention where we measured the VO2 during two to three interval sessions per week.
 So around 500 sessions measured.
 So I’m really curious and looking at those numbers, but at the moment can’t say anything.

 Trevor Connor 18:41

 So you said this is all based on an assumption.
-What do you think is led to this assumption that this time at VO two Max is so valuable?
+What do you think is led to this assumption that this time at VO2 Max is so valuable?

 Bent Ronnestad 18:49

-From my point of view, it was a big review paper published in 1996, which actually looked at the improvement in view to max and whether saw that in the range between 90 and 100% of your max.
-They saw the largest improvement in vo two Max, but they didn’t refer to studies investigating actual oxygen consumption.
-But the exercise intensity was within this 90 to 100% of the intensity that elicits we were to max
+From my point of view, it was a big review paper published in 1996, which actually looked at the improvement in VO2 Max and whether saw that in the range between 90 and 100% of VO2 Max, they saw the largest improvement in VO2 Max, but they didn’t refer to studies investigating actual oxygen consumption, but the exercise intensity was within this 90 to 100% of the intensity that elicits VO2 Max.

 Rob Pickels 19:20

-Yeah, I think in this is where it’s hard right because we’re beginning to bring some interpretation into writing.
-For me if we actually back up Trevor from where you cited that first majorly at the very beginning of the conclusion there.
-It says physiological responses to increasing exercise intensity indicate that training at or near vo two Max may be the optimal stimulus to enhance the VO two max of well trained distance runners.
+Yeah, I think and this is where it’s hard right because we’re beginning to bring some interpretation into writing.
+For me if we actually back up Trevor from where you cited that first Midgley at the very beginning of the conclusion there.
+It says ‘physiological responses to increasing exercise intensity indicate that training at or near VO2 Max may be the optimal stimulus to enhance the VO2 Max of well trained distance runners.’
 I take that as flat out them saying hey, it very well could be this and I think that Trevor this is where you’re struggling.
-It very well could be that time at VO to max it is the thing the most optimal.
-But Midgley especially points out further research is therefore required.
-And I think I’m taking these as a little bit more of the optimist.
-In my mind, I’m saying, hey, time at VO to Mac seems like it’s passing all of these tasks.
-When we talk about performance studies, it’s making big improvements.
-But I understand and I do think that this is part of the research process.
-I don’t know that we’re at the point yet, where we can really complete the study that tells us and maybe tells us the wrong word, but supports the fact that time at VO two max is the most important, we have all the foundational research that says it’s very likely the most important.
-Now a lot of the research that comes out is describing different workouts that improved time at VO two Max.
-In my opinion, the next logical step after that is taking the learnings from the workouts that have the best time at VO two Max, comparing them to other workouts and then having a more direct apples to apples, you know formative research study that really establishes the point
+It very well could be that time at VO2 Max it is the thing, the most optimal, but Midgley especially points out further research is therefore required and I think I’m taking these as a little bit more of the optimist.
+In my mind, I’m saying, hey, time at VO2 Max seems like it’s passing all of these tasks.
+When we talk about performance studies, it’s making big improvements, but I understand and I do think that this is part of the research process.
+I don’t know that we’re at the point yet, where we can really complete the study that tells us and maybe tells us the wrong word, but supports the fact that time at VO2 Max is the most important.
+We have all the foundational research that says it’s very likely the most important.
+Now a lot of the research that comes out is describing different workouts that improved time at VO2 Max.
+In my opinion, the next logical step after that is taking the learnings from the workouts that have the best time at VO2 Max, comparing them to other workouts and then having a more direct apples to apples, you know formative research study that really establishes the point

 Trevor Connor 21:15

-C, I think this is where we disagree.
-Because I do agree that doing work at VO to max intensity is important.
-I agree with that you have to do that work.
-And so there’s a logic to more time at VO to max intensity, is probably going to create more of a training stimulus.
-But I’m still not sold on.
-This is the most important thing.
-I think there.
-There are many factors.
-I think there’s many different types of forms of training that can produce games.
-And that’s one of the arguments I’m going to get into here.
-I don’t think they have made strong enough an argument to now say we can conduct studies, where all we’re going to do is look at the time that they spend at Bo to max and conclude that those intervals are better, I still think you have to stick with the research saying let’s do the intervention.
-Let’s do it for a certain length of time and see if it actually does produce greater gains.
-And look, you know, I’m gonna cite there’s a study by again, probably going to mispronounce this ag noi from 2021.
+See, I think this is where we disagree because I do agree that doing work at VO2 Max intensity is important.
+I agree with that.
+You have to do that work and so there’s a logic to more time at VO2 Max intensity, is probably going to create more of a training stimulus, but I’m still not sold on this is the most important thing.
+I think there are many factors.
+I think there’s many different types of forms of training that can produce games and that’s one of the arguments I’m going to get into here.
+I don’t think they have made strong enough an argument to now say we can conduct studies, where all we’re going to do is look at the time that they spend at VO2 Max and conclude that those intervals are better.
+I still think you have to stick with the research saying let’s do the intervention.
+Let’s do it for a certain length of time and see if it actually does produce greater gains and look, I’m gonna cite there’s a study by again, probably going to mispronounce this ag noi from 2021.
 That did one of these assumptions studies.
-They have a paragraph where they talk about why they’re going with this assumption and again cite some of the studies that we’re talking about.
-But then they say flat out a causal association between accumulated time at VO two Max during a training period and VO two Max adaptations and trained athletes is still to be determined, although favorable evidence suggests its effectiveness, more supportive evidence confirming this assumption is still lacking.
-So they say flat out we’re gonna go with this assumption.
-But there isn’t evidence to back this assumption.
+They have a paragraph where they talk about why they’re going with this assumption and again cite some of the studies that we’re talking about, but then they say flat out ‘a causal association between accumulated time at VO2 Max during a training period and VO2 Max adaptations and trained athletes is still to be determined, although favorable evidence suggests its effectiveness, more supportive evidence confirming this assumption is still lacking.’
+So they say flat out we’re gonna go with this assumption, but there isn’t evidence to back this assumption.
 This is 2021.
 This is pretty recent study.